NotAcol/dotfiles/README.md

 Grab [paru](https://github.com/Morganamilo/paru) → Install all apps bellow →
 clone this repo and stow → do settings described below

+>[!NOTE]
->If you want to game do "$ paru -S arch-gaming-meta" after being done with everything else
+>If you want to game do "$ paru -S arch-gaming-meta proton-ge-custom-bin" after being done with everything else and enable Proton-Ge as default in steam launcher compatibility options and make sure GPU acceleration rendering in web views is off in interface settings

 ### Clone and stow